 |Origin in the UK|

 Historically nets were used for fishing and animal trapping.
-Today, hand-knitted nets are are no longer used for fishing (instead, industrially produced sheet netting is used).
+Today, hand-knitted nets are are rarely used for fishing (instead, industrially produced sheet netting is used), a notable exception being the hand-knitted nets used by the Black Rock Lave Net Heritage Fishery in Wales.
 Hand-knitted nets are still used for pest control and for sport, such as ferreting for rabbits.
-Today, there are very few commercial net makers – but there are hundreds of makers knitting nets as a hobby and for their own use.
+Today, there are very few commercial net makers – but there are many makers knitting nets as a hobby and for their own use.